 NBP has a missed appointment policy.
 We bill you 45% of the session cost if you do not turn up or cancel late (<24 hours before the appointment).
 Why do we do this?
 Most therapists do and the reason is simple.
 First of all, having and implementing a cancellation policy can be therapeutic as it can encourage people to attend sessions even when they might want to cancel because it all feels too hard.
 Additionally, when we set up an appointment with you, we are giving you access to that hour.
 This is not how most other professionals work.
 For example, GPs often work with a full waiting room, so if one person is late they see the next person.
 Other professionals, such as lawyers or accountants, can fill the time with other billable work, such as work on briefs or tax returns.

 The only billable work therapists do with their time is see clients.
 The time we schedule with you is exclusively yours, not available for anyone else.
 With enough advance notice, we either fill the spot or do something productive with the time created by a cancellation, but with little or no notice, we literally sit in our office waiting for you.
 We do our best to be fair by giving you advanced notice of our policy to bill you for missed appointments or late cancellations.

 How do I get the Medicare Rebate?

-You need a referral from your doctor called a GP Mental Health Plan.
+You need a referral from your doctor called a GP Mental Health Care Plan.

-I already have a GP Mental Health Plan but I want to see a different psychologist to the one on the plan.
+I already have a Mental Health Care Plan but I want to see a different psychologist to the one on the plan.
 Is that possible?

 Yes.
 You can see any psychologist on your plan.
 Just bring it along with you.

-How many sessions can I have with a GP Mental Health Plan and get the Medicare rebate?
+How many Medicare rebates can I get with a GP Mental Health Care Plan?

 You can have a total of 10 in a calendar year but you must go back to your doctor after the sixth session and obtain a continuing referral.